Gowthamipriya1307/Machine-Learning-Classification/README.md

 # 🧠 Stroke Prediction Using Machine Learning

 This project focuses on predicting the likelihood of a stroke based on a variety of health and demographic features using machine learning.
-It includes thorough data preprocessing, exploratory data analysis (EDA), model training, and performance evaluation.
+It includes thorough data preprocessing, exploratory data analysis (EDA), model training, and performance evaluation, along with a Flask web application for real-time predictions.

 ---